-Do not trap the meat thermometer's cable.
+Ensure that the meat probe's cable does not become trapped.

-To prevent the meat thermometer from being damaged by excessive heat, there must be a gap of a few centimetres between the grill element and the meat thermometer.
+To prevent the meat probe from being damaged by excessive heat, there must be a gap of a few centimetres between the grill element and the meat probe.
 The meat may expand during the cooking process.